skpaz/grafana/loki/storage/gcp/gcs/auth_service_account.md

   we use the `GOOGLE_APPLICATION_CREDENTIALS` method.

 > [!WARNING]
-> This increases the risk that the JSON key could be leaked.
+> Use of the `service_account` method increases the risk that the JSON key could be leaked.
 For this reason, it's not recommended to use service account-based
-> authentication in production environments until ADC is supported across all services.
+> authentication in production environments.

 The example below does not represent a complete `values.yaml` file, only the parameters that need to be updated to run Loki/GEL with service acccount-based authentication.

 A Simple Scalable deployment breaks up Loki/GEL operations into distinct `read`, `write`, and `backend` services that can be scaled independently.
- If `enterprise.enabled` is set to `true`, there'll also be a `tokengen` job and and `adminApi` pod that need to connect to the storage backend.
+ If `enterprise.enabled` is set to `true`, there'll also be a `tokengen` job and an `adminApi` pod that need to connect to the storage backend.

 ```yaml
 backend: